Using QSVT for Fixed-point Amplitude Amplification

 pyqsp.response.PlotQSPResponse(ang_seq, signal_operator="Wx", measurement=measurement)

-As \(R(a)=-i*e^{i\frac{\pi}{4}Z}W(a)e^{i\frac{\pi}{4}Z}\) and we have odd number of rotations, we get an \(i\) phase to our polynomial, so we get \(Im(P(a))\) instead of the real part.
-So we will get the result in the \(|1\rangle\) state in the ancilla.
-However, we can fix it by adding \(\pi/2\) phase to the last or first rotation.
+As \(R(a)=-i*e^{i\frac{\pi}{4}Z}W(a)e^{i\frac{\pi}{4}Z}\) and we have an odd number of rotations, we get an \(i\) phase for our polynomial, so we get \(Im(P(a))\) instead of the real part.
+So we get the result in the \(|1\rangle\) state in the ancilla.
+However, we can fix it by adding an \(\pi/2\) phase to the last or first rotation.

 #### change the R(x) to W(x), as the phases are in the W(x) conventions